natural supplements for anxiety and stress

 5. Nootropics offer a natural alternative to traditional anti-anxiety medications, with the potential for fewer side effects1.

 This post is for you if tried anti-anxiety meds, Cognitive Behavioral Therapy, counseling, or psychotherapy.
-And are looking for a natural nootropic alternative to optimize your brain health.
+And are looking for a natural nootropic alternative to reduce anxiety.

 Or maybe you tried talking to your doctor about how you feel and didn’t get the help you need.